ntop/ntopng/doc/src/web_gui/interfaces.rst

 Hosts belonging to the specified networks will not be shown in the top statistics.

-**Trigger Interface Alerts**:
-This setting toggles the alert generation of the selected interface.
-No alert will be generated when this setting is unticked, including alerts associated with hosts, blacklisted flows, and networks.

 **Create Interface Timeseries**:
 This setting toggles the generation of timeseries for the selected interface.
 No timeseries will be generated when this setting in unticked, including timeseries associated with local hosts and networks.

+**Create One-Way Traffic Timeseries**:
+This setting toggles the generation of timeseries for one way traffic, which are otherwise ignored.
+Can be disabled to save disk space.

+**Create Interface Top Talkers**:
+This setting toggles the creation of top talkers hosts, which are then shown into the ntopng report.

+**Dump Flows to Database**:
+This setting specifies on which interfaces the flows dump (`-F` startup option) is enabled.
+Disabling the flow dump on some interfaces can reduce the disk load.

 **Mirrored Traffic**:
 Tick this setting when the interface is receiving traffic from a